MrKinauJr/singlegpupassthroughmanjaro/README.md

 Run **12-restart_libvirtd** to restart libvirtd

 Now, some GPUs need patched firmware to work in VMs.
 In this example, we won't be patching it, since at the time of writing, I have an AMD Vega 64, which doesn't need patching, however we will be saving a bios anyway to pass through to the VM.
 Go to the [Techpowerup Bios Repository](https://www.techpowerup.com/vgabios/), and search for your GPU.
 Download it's bios.
 You want to find your exact model.
 E.G: MSI AIR BOOST VEGA 64, as opposed to just "Vega 64".
+Once you have your rom, rename it to "gpubios.rom", and ensure it's in your Downloads folder.
+Now run **13-move_bios.sh**, which makes a folder in your libvirt folder, and moves the bios there.

+Open Virtual Machine Manager, which should've been installed earlier, click QEMU/KVM, and then the New VM button in the top left.
+Here are the buttons to press:
+* Local Install Media
+* Forward